 Scarpa wing

-But the key point of his project was focusing on the surrounding natural landscape.
+However, the key point of his project was the attention to the surrounding natural landscape.
 The natural light flowing from above and the clever positioning of angular glass windows reconcile the choreographic bodies inside with the green hills outside, evoking in the observer a sense of perfection.

-One more peculiar aspect of the structure designed by Carlo Scarpa is the presence of a stretch of water at the foot of the Graces.
-The reflection of sunlight on water creates endless variations of the shape and the three bodies seem to move all day long, playing with lights and creating shadows in the open space around them.
+One more peculiar aspect of the structure designed by Carlo Scarpa is the presence of a stretch of water at the foot of The Graces.
+The reflection of sunlight on water creates endless variations of the shape and the three bodies seem to be moving all day long, playing with lights and creating shadows in the open space around them.

-The formal inauguration of the new wing took place on the 15th of September 1957, in the occasion of the 200th anniversary of the artist’s birth.
+The formal inauguration of the new wing took place on the 15th of September 1957, on occasion of the 200th anniversary of the artist’s birth.
 However, construction works kept going and, in the following two years, many interventions and improvements were made.

 The Graces, in Scarpa Wing